GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   {% Img src="image/1L2RBhCLSnXjCnSlevaDjy3vba73/L9geZVvkATRlAVcZA6dx.png", alt="Clicking on an Element screenshot will expand it", width="800", height="525" %}
 </figure>

-For post-load CLS, I personally find a lot of value in _persistently_ visualizing with rectangles which elements contributed the most to CLS.
+For post-load CLS, there can be value in _persistently_ visualizing with rectangles which elements contributed the most to CLS.
 This is a feature you'll find in third-party tools like SpeedCurve's [Core Web Vitals dashboard](https://speedcurve.com/blog/web-vitals-user-experience/) and which I love using [Defaced's Layout Shift GIF